MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 In the `&osc` namelist section set the outer boundary parameter `outer_bound` to `'VACUUM'` and the inner boundary parameter `inner_bound` to `'REGULAR'`.
 These determine the outer and inner boundary conditions of the model when calculating the oscillations.
 In `&num` tell <math>GYRE</math> to use the 4th-order Gauss-Legendre Magnus solver for initial-value integrations `'MAGNUS_GL4'` using the `diff_scheme` parameter.
 </p></details></task>

 Once we have our numerics and model specifications, we now want to tell <math>GYRE</math> which oscillations to compute.
 We will do so using the two namelist sections [&mode](https://gyre.readthedocs.io/en/stable/ref-guide/input-files/mode-params.html) and [&scan](https://gyre.readthedocs.io/en/stable/ref-guide/input-files/scan-params.html).
-For this <math>MESA</math> lab we will focus on dipole prograde (&#8467;=1, <i>m</i>=1) modes with radial orders between -1 and -80.
+For this <math>MESA</math> lab we will focus on dipole prograde (&#8467;=1, _m_=1) modes with radial orders between -1 and -80.
 Note that by convention, we use negative radial orders for g-modes and positive radial orders for p-modes.
-In principle, it doesn't matter what we are setting <i>m</i> to be as long as we are fulfilling <i>m</i> = -&#8467;, ..., &#8467;.
-This is because we are currently not including rotation in our <math>GYRE</math> computations, so all of the <i>m</i> = -&#8467;, ..., &#8467; modes for the same &#8467; and <i>n</i> value would have the same frequency.
+In principle, it doesn't matter what we are setting _m_ to be as long as we are fulfilling _m_ = -&#8467;, ..., &#8467;.
+This is because we are currently not including rotation in our <math>GYRE</math> computations, so all of the _m_ = -&#8467;, ..., &#8467; modes for the same &#8467; and _n_ value would have the same frequency.
 To include rotation, we would have to include another namelist section in our <math>GYRE</math> inlist file called [&rot](https://gyre.readthedocs.io/en/stable/ref-guide/input-files/rot-params.html).
 You will see more on this during the <math>MESA</math> lab sessions on Thursday.<br>

 <task><details>
 <summary>Task 6</summary><p>